flapjack/flapjack.io/source/docs/1.0/usage/Tutorial.md

 # Flapjack Tutorial Attendee Preparation

+If you're attending an upcoming Flapjack tutorial, please get the following things set up on your laptop beforehand if you wish to participate.

+Please also come back to this page closer to the time of the tutorial to check if we've added any other optional preparation steps.

+If you have any problems ping @auxesis or @jessereynolds on twitter, jump on to #flapjack on freenode (IRC), or post to the [mailing list](https://groups.google.com/forum/#!forum/flapjack-project).

+## 1. Get flapjack running locally

 You will get the most out of the tutorial if you've got Flapjack running locally on your laptop beforehand.
 The simplest way to do this is to install flapjack as per the [Quickstart](http://flapjack.io/quickstart), which involves installing [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/), cloning [vagrant-flapjack](https://github.com/flapjack/vagrant-flapjack) and running `vagrant up` within it.

 You'll need Vagrant 1.5 or higher.
 A recent VirtualBox is recommended. `vagrant-flapjack` is currently tested with the following versions: